Safaa711/Indoor-navigation-system-for-mobile-robot/README.md

 ![Screenshot from 2021-07-31 20-21-55](https://user-images.githubusercontent.com/85526390/127747770-e3638201-585e-498a-8acb-4401ca950cab.png)

-In oreder to control this robot and be enabled to scan the area using a sensor called Lidar,we use the following commands in a new terminal:
+In order to control this robot, we use the following commands in a new terminal:

 export TURTLEBOT3_MODEL=waffle